Want to land a job interview and secure an offer? Use this guide to help you navigate the process.

 7. What is your greatest weakness?

-Having to reveal what you consider your greatest weakness to a potential employer can feel daunting, but it's a common interview question so it's best to be prepared.
+Having to reveal what you consider your greatest weakness to a potential employer or hiring manager can feel daunting, but it's a common interview question so it's best to be prepared.
 Your answer should be honest — not just a strength disguised as a weakness, like “I care too much.”
 This shows an interviewer you can identify your weaknesses AND are willing to take steps to counter them.

 Sample answer: That is a great question.
 To be honest, I tend to put deadlines and work goals ahead of people sometimes.
 For example, in the past two years, I've noticed myself becoming tense and inflexible when my team members are unable to deliver their reports on time.
 I usually enjoy a good rapport with my team, so those instances really stood out for me.

 As I reflected on what was happening, I realized that my abruptness and lack of flexibility were actually causing a rift between me and the rest of the team.
 As a deadline approached, even the people who would typically come into my office to share an issue or a challenge would begin to avoid me.
 That was not constructive, so I sought out some guidance from my manager.

 As we talked about this, I realized that I was treating all deadlines as equally urgent when in fact they were not.
 In a way, I was creating a lot of urgency and pressure in my own mind and that was translating into more pressure for my team.
 I wanted to change this dynamic, and with my mentor's help, I implemented two changes.